padrino/padrino-web/source/blog/2010-05-28-padrino-0-9-11-release-overview.md

 To check out more information, be sure to read the [mailer](http://www.padrinorb.com/guides/padrino-mailer) guide.

 ### Upgraded Core Router

 In previous versions, Padrino has leveraged the [Usher](http://github.com/joshbuddy/usher) router to provide fast and reliable routing functionality that replaces the limited Sinatra router.
 Usher was developed by Joshua who is now a core member of the Padrino development team.
 As we were developing Padrino, a number of router bugs were reported and the Usher framework was patched as problem reports were resolved.
 However, a few bug reports caused Joshua to consider rewriting an entirely new router library from scratch that would supersede Usher.

 Eventually, Joshua posted his new router called [http\_router](http://github.com/joshbuddy/http_router) which successfully replaces Usher.
 In this new version of Padrino, Usher has been replaced by http\_router.
-For users, this shouldn’t mean any major changes to their code.
+For users, this shouldn't mean any major changes to their code.
 All of the existing router tests still pass with the new http\_router implementation.
 The new router should perform considerably quicker and is also more memory efficient.

 ### Tiny Project Generation